PGA Tour countersuit accuses LIV Golf of unfair tactics

 In the response to the lawsuit filed late Wednesday, the PGA Tour claims LIV Golf is asking the court to invalidate its regulations ”with the stroke of a pen” after inducing players with hundreds of millions of dollars from Saudi Arabia’s Public Investment Fund.

-The tour said the three players who are still part of the antitrust lawsuit — Talor Gooch, Peter Uihlein and Matt Jones — “want to enrich themselves in complete disregard of the promises they made to the tour” when they joined the PGA Tour.
+The tour said the three players who are still part of the antitrust lawsuit – Bryson DeChambeau, Peter Uihlein and Matt Jones – ”want to enrich themselves in complete disregard of the promises they made to the tour” when they joined the PGA Tour.

 ”This case is not about unfair competition – if anyone is competing unfairly, it is LIV, not the tour.
 Instead, it is a cynical effort to avoid competition and to freeride off of the tour’s investment in the development of professional golf,” the response said.